pedeli123/greyhawk/README.md

 ## [B] GOOGLE SHEET SETUP
 <ol>
 <li>Make a copy of this <a href="https://docs.google.com/spreadsheets/d/1WFsDxLIlB2HZSsSqijgguo0nEwRFD_7ayn6Ha_THn6w/edit?usp=sharing">Google Sheet</a> to your Google Drive
-<li>SHARE that Sheet publicly so that "Anyone on the internet with this link can view" [File  →  Share  →  Share with Others]
+<li>SHARE the Sheet publicly so that "Anyone on the internet with this link can view" [File  →  Share  →  Share with Others]
 <li>PUBLISH that Sheet as "Places" in "csv" format [File  →  Share  →  Publish to Web]
 </ol>